javorkabotond/js-todo-app/README.md

 The user can mark a task completed.
 We need to listen for the click event on the checkbox and toggle the checked property on the corresponding todo item.

-### Delete todo item
+### Delete task

-Similar to the previous method.
+The user can delete a task.
 We will listen for the click event on the delete icon then grab the key of the parent and pass it off to the deleteTodo function which will remove the corresponding todo object in todoItems array send the todo item to renderTodo() to be removed from the dom.

-## Running the tests
+## Running tests

-comming soon..
+`yarn test`

-## Build With
+## Technologies used

 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [Jest](https://jestjs.io/)